 - other drugs: 1,728

 Opioid addiction was the most common reason for admission into a treatment program, with an estimated 14,093 admits in 2014.
-This number is only a tiny fraction of the residents in need of drug and alcohol services.
+This number is only a tiny fraction of the residents in need of drug and alcohol treatment services.

 Today, the numbers of those suffering from substance abuse have only climbed.
 In 2003, 710 drug-related deaths were reported as compared to the 947 reported in 2017.